 Complete nourishment for the sexually active man

-Formulated with more than ten precious Chinese herbs, particularly Hippocampus and Cordyceps.
+This Men’s Tonic is formulated with more than ten precious Chinese herbs, particularly Hippocampus and Cordyceps.
 Fortifies the body and nourishes the chi (breath).
 Strengthens the anatomy and enlivens the brain organ.
 This results in a more vigorous and alert person.
 The very important core of the body (waist area) is also strengthened, thus benefitting the reproductive system and the sexual function of the back and waist muscles).
 This formula is the ideal tonic for the sexually active man.
+Using a proprietary formula of TCM, this Men’s Tonic harnesses rare herbs such as the seahorse, cordyceps and ginseng.
+We use not the low grade varieties but only the top grade varieties of each ingredients to ensure this proprietary is effective.

 Invigorating the liver and nourishing the kidneys, stopping nocturnal emission, relieving aches and soreness of loin and knees, eliminating dizziness and tinnitus, night sweating, bed-wetting enuresis.